berkeley-dsep-infra/datahub/docs/admins/howto/clusterswitch.md

 		kubectl create namespace node-placeholder

-## Switch DNS to the new cluster's endpoint IP and point our deployment at it.
+## Create a new static endpoint IP and switch DNS to point our new deployment at it.
+1. Create a new static endpoint IP in the [GCP console](https://console.cloud.google.com/networking/addresses/add?project=ucb-datahub-2018).
-1. Grab the new endpoint:  `gcloud container clusters describe <CLUSTER_NAME> --region us-central1 | grep ^endpoint`
+2. Grab the new endpoint:  `gcloud container clusters describe <CLUSTER_NAME> --region us-central1 | grep ^endpoint`
-2. Open [infoblox](https://infoblox.net.berkeley.edu) and change the wildcard entry for datahub to the IP from the previous step.
+3. Open [infoblox](https://infoblox.net.berkeley.edu) and change the wildcard and empty entries for datahub.berkeley.edu to point to the IP from the previous step.
-3. Create a new static IP.
-4. Update `support/values.yaml`, under `ingress-nginx` with the newly created IP from infoblox:  `loadBalancerIP: xx.xx.xx.xx`
+4. Update `support/values.yaml`, under `ingress-nginx` with the newly created IP from infoblox:  `loadBalancerIP: xx.xx.xx.xx`.
 5. Add and commit this change to your feature branch (still do not push).

+You will re-deploy the support chart in the next step.

 ## Manually deploy the support and prometheus pools
 First, update any node pools in the configs to point to the new cluster.
 Typically, this is just for the `ingress-nginx` controllers in `support/values.yaml`.